-All permit applicants must register through the portal prior to filing an application.
-Additional information regarding the application process and the submittal requirements can be obtained by logging into the portal and reviewing the available submittal guidelines.
+Additional information regarding the application process and the submittal requirements can be obtained by reviewing the Encroachment Permit Guide.

 All fee payments associated with new permit applications can be paid online.
 Directions associated with the payment process will be provided to applicants during the permit review phase.

-If the applicant is unable to submit electronic applications or pay fees online, an accommodation can be requested by contacting the division at (707) 543-4611 or by visiting the Planning and Economic Development service counter in person.
+If the applicant is unable to submit electronic applications or pay fees online, an accommodation can be requested by contacting the Engineering Development Services division at [email protected] or (707) 543-4611.

 Permit Process Length